Almeida935/Dogs-of-war-option-2-script-roblox-/README.md

     if m2down then VirtualInputManager:SendMouseButtonEvent(0, 0, 1, false, game, 0) end
 end

--- 🎯 FOV AIMBOT MELHORADO
+-- 🎯 FOV AIMBOT CORRIGIDO
 local function FOVAimbotThread()
     while FOV_AIMBOT_ACTIVE and RunService.RenderStepped:Wait(FOV_AIMBOT_CHECK_INTERVAL) do
         if not ActiveTeamESP then continue end